Certificate of Origin: A Simple and Easy Guide [+ Template]

 • Canada (CANATA)

 There are a number of FTAs currently being negotiated.
-Most recently the European Commission signaled an intent to commence such negotiations.
+Most recently the European Commission signalled an intent to commence such negotiations.

-These agreements can have a significant impact on businesses who are purchasing and selling internationally.
-These FTAs aim to lower trade barriers, the most common being reductions of tariffs and duties on imported goods.
-Firms can expect reduced or duty free passage of cargo and efficient clearance of goods.
+Free Trade Agreements aim to lower trade barriers, the most common being reductions of tariffs and duties on imported goods.
+Firms can expect reduced or duty-free passage of cargo and efficient clearance of goods.

 Keep in mind